FasterSpeeding/Yuyo/docs/usage/components.md

 when registering it globally (i.e. without passing `message=`).

 !!! note
-    For stateless components like this to work properly the match part of custom IDs needs to stay the same between bot restarts.
+    For stateless components (like shown above) to work properly the match part of custom IDs needs to stay the same between bot restarts.

     The `as_` descriptors achieve this by generating a constant default ID from